infostealers-stats/Credential-and-breach-monitoring/README.md

 ## Column Definitions

 ### Breach corpus depth
-A high-level rating based on public positioning and credible corpus claims.

 - **XL**: Claims of hundreds of billions of records
 - **L**: Tens of billions or significant corpus claims